UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 I believe I can do that 💪💪

 #### NOTE:
+I'm also committing to finally completing 2 of my *udemy courses*
+* *Build a Quiz App with HTML, CSS and JavaScript*
-I have made a commitment to finally completing my *Zero To Mastery Course on Udemy* within the period of this #150DaysOfALC4 challenge.
+* *Complete Web Developer in 2019: Zero To Mastery* within this period of #150DaysOfALC4 challenge.
 It's gonna be one hell of a ride for me but I'll scarce through, God willing... 💪💪